 View the code here.

-CSS can be used to animate visualizations and more effectively communicate your findings.
-This example demonstrates how colors and speed can create different feels for dynamic bar graphs — CSS animations let you change the speed and number of repetitions in your animations.
+CSS animations can help add flair to data visualizations.
+This example shows how colors and speed can create different feels for dynamic bar graphs — CSS animations let you change the speed and number of repetitions in your animations.

 See the Pen Logo playtime by Dan Peddle (@dazld) on CodePen.